StarKeeper11/verigoodsource/readme.md

 You may need to update index.html with the IP adress you put in flask.py There are plans to expand this project in the future, stay tuned!
+Github tend to mess up flask.py, specifically APIs.
+Update them to suit your needs.

 Written by Vlad
 With Rishab and Marcus